-Did you know that 80% of ABRCMS student attendees are underrepresented minorities?
-Research continues to show the importance mentors play in minorities' success in STEM fields and as such, ABRCMS provides opportunities for you to be involved during the conference.
+Did you know that 80% of ABRCMS student attendees are from underrepresented populations in STEM?
+Research continues to show the importance mentors play in underrepresented students' success in STEM fields and as such, ABRCMS provides opportunities for you to be involved during the conference.

-Mentors are needed to provide constructive feedback to the over 1,800 undergraduate and postbaccalaureate student presenters.
-We aim to provide each student with 3 judges to give feedback on their presentation.
-Not only do you get to explore the latest research, you also get the chance to leave a lasting impression on students by encouraging them in their research studies.
+Virtual judges are needed to provide constructive feedback to the undergraduate, postbaccalaureate and master's student ePoster presenters.
+Students will receive three judges who provide feedback on their presentations and will score each student presentation based on the provided rubric.
+As a judge, not only do you get to explore the latest research, you also get the chance to leave a lasting impression on students by encouraging them in their research studies.

-Must be a senior level graduate student, postdoctoral scientist or research faculty member
+Must be a senior level graduate student, postdoctoral scientist, faculty member or research scientist.

 Interested in volunteering?